Ipswich Tramways Company

 Ipswich Tramway Company horse tram No 3

-Ipswich Tramway Company Horsecar No 3 outside Derby Road Station — photo undated, but probably taken in the late 1880s given that the tram looks to be in good condition.
-The driver is wearing a bowler hat and plain jacket.
+Ipswich Tramways Company Horsecar No 3 outside Derby Road Station — photo undated, but probably taken in the late 1880s given that the tram looks to be in good condition.
+The driver is wearing a bowler hat and a plain jacket.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Ipswich Tramway Company horse tram conductor